Disadvantaged Business Enterprises (DBE) Certification Overview

 Firms that meet the requirements found in title 49 of the Code of Federal Regulations (CFR), Part 26 can be certified as a Disadvantaged Business Enterprise (DBE) to work on transportation projects in the state of Arizona.
 The requirements include, but are not limited to, the following:

-- The owner(s) of the firm must be a U.S. citizen (or resident alien) and must be a member of a socially or economically disadvantaged group, as defined in 49 CFR part 26.67.
+- The disadvantaged individual must be a U.S. citizen (or legal resident) and be a member of a socially and economically disadvantaged group.

-- The firm must be a for-profit, already existing business with a three year gross receipts average under $23,980,000.
-The firm must also not exceed the Small Business Administration (SBA) size standards in 13 CFR part 121 for the type of work it performs.
+The firm must be a for-profit business with a three year gross receipts average under $30.4M (Effective March 1, 2023 adjusted from $28.48 million).
+The firm also must not exceed the Small Business Administration (SBA) size standards in 13 CFR part 121 for the type of work it performs.
+The socially and economically disadvantaged DBE owner(s) must own at least a 51% interest, and have managerial and operational control of the business operations; the firm must not be tied to any individuals or other firms in such a way as to compromise its independence and control.

 - If state or local law requires a particular license or other credential to own, control and/or operate a certain type of business, then the owner(s) of the DBE firm must possess that required license or credential.